-Helpful hints if you want to climb up:
+Helpful hints if you want to climb up the Giralda Tower:

 – Bring water!
 I so wished l had thought of that, and was so jealous of the people who had water bottles with them.
 You are so thirsty after you get up there.

 – Bring a hand fan if you can.
 At the very least, tissue to wipe your face with, or a handkerchief.
 You’ll be happy you did.